sumairaramzan244/sumairaramzan244/README.md

 - 🔭 I’m currently working on **StayEase, a rental property management app as part of my Final Year Project**

-- 🌱 I’m currently learning **in-depth knowledge of mobile development with an emphasis on scalable architecture and performance**
+- 🌱 I’m currently learning **in-depth knowledge of mobile development with an emphasis on scalable architecture and performance with using  artifical and machine learning models**

 - 💬 Ask me about **react-native,HTML,Css**